 While Amazon will likely never give ownership of the data to vendors, Tom does mention that some kind of built-in pro CRM system is coming about.
 It’s in the early phases still, but it’s being tested in the US market, so stay tuned for more opportunities for direct customer communication.

-On-page SEO and reviews are great as conversion tools once people actually reach your listing, but when there’s thousands of products in your space, you’re going to need to sponsor your listings to break through.
+On-page SEO and reviews are great as conversion tools once people actually reach your listing, but when there are thousands of products in your space, you’re going to need to sponsor your listings to breakthrough.
 Tom has reinforced that Amazon is very much “pay to play.”

 He takes us through the various formats ads come across the ad network: